-- 7.20 The proposal is located within a highly sustainable location, being opposite the Train Station, Station tram stop and within walking distance of a large number of bus stops.
-The servicing arrangements are considered to be acceptable and Highway colleagues have raised no objections, subject to a number of conditions. - 7.21 The undercroft parking would have a total of 29 parking spaces consisting of 25 standard bays, 2 disabled bays and 2 reserved spaces, which is a net reduction in spaces currently available on the site.
+- 7.21 The proposal is located within a highly sustainable location, being opposite the Train Station, Station tram stop and within walking distance of a large number of bus stops.
+The servicing arrangements are considered to be acceptable and Highway colleagues have raised no objections, subject to a number of conditions. - 7.22 The undercroft parking would have a total of 29 parking spaces consisting of 25 standard bays, 2 disabled bays and 2 reserved spaces, which is a net reduction in spaces currently available on the site.
 This equates to one parking space per 178sqm of office space, compared to the maximum parking standard of one space per 100sqm.
 Parking is severely restricted on surrounding streets, with no parking available on Station Street adjacent to the site or Carrington Street.
-However, the site is in a highly sustainable location and parking is also available in nearby multi-storey car parks. - 7.22 Highways advise that the applicant would need to ensure that vehicles using the under croft parking have the required access rights to use Station Street and the service road. - 7.23 A total of 76 cycle parking spaces would be provided within a cycle store as part of the undercroft area, along with shower/changing facilities.
-This is considered good practice and would be secured by condition. - 7.24 The Car Parking Management Plan details the Work Place Parking levy and access permits that would be required for vehicles accessing the undercroft car park.
-The Framework Travel Plan provides an overview of the existing transport options for individuals accessing the site, as well as a draft action plan of the measures proposed for the site.
-Both are considered to be acceptable. - 7.25 Due to the site location on Station Street, with restricted access, a Construction Management Plan would be required for the development regarding servicing arrangements during construction. - 7.26 In this highly sustainable location, with restrictions on car parking on surrounding streets, the travel plan condition suggested by Highways colleagues is not considered to be appropriate in this instance. - 7.27 Overall the proposal complies with policy T3 of the Local Plan and Policy 14 of the ACS.
+However, the site is in a highly sustainable location and parking is also available in nearby multistorey car parks. - 7.23 Highways advise that the applicant would need to ensure that vehicles using the undercroft parking have the required access rights to use Station Street and the service road. - 7.24 A total of 76 cycle parking spaces would be provided within a cycle store as part of the undercroft area, along with shower/changing facilities.
+This is considered good practice and would be secured by condition. - 7.25 At the last Planning Committee concerns were raised in relation to how vehicle movements would be managed to and from the site.
+The rear of the site is already utilised as a car park, so the situation with regards to vehicles accessing and leaving the site would be similar.
+The proposed level of parking provision is also low, thereby suited to the restricted access via Station Street.
+However, to reduce potential pedestrian and vehicle conflicts an additional condition is proposed requiring a vehicle management plan, in addition to a travel plan to be submitted and approved. - 7.26 The Car Parking Management Plan submitted with the application details the requirements of the Work Place Parking levy and highlights the need for permits that would be required for vehicles accessing the undercroft car park.
+The Framework Travel Plan provides an overview of the existing transport options for

+- individuals accessing the site, as well as a draft action plan of the measures proposed for the site.
+Both are considered to be acceptable. - 7.27 In this highly sustainable location, with restrictions on car parking on surrounding streets, the travel plan condition suggested by Highways colleagues is not considered to be appropriate in this instance. - 7.28 Overall the proposal complies with policy T3 of the Local Plan and Policy 14 of the ACS.